 1. Meal Prep

-As you ponder more about how to eat healthy, learn to meal prep.
+As you ponder more about how to save money and eat healthy, learn to meal prep.
 One reason you end up spending more on good food is eating at a restaurant.
-However, the cost can reduce if you prepare meals at home.
+However, the cost of inexpensive meals can be reduced if you prepare meals at home.

 Typically, you can choose to meal prep during the weekend.
 Make both lunch and supper for the entire week, portion out, and keep in the refrigerator.
-Cooking at home lowers pressure on your budget while ensuring you eat healthy.
+Cooking multiple meals at home lowers pressure on your budget while ensuring you eat healthily.

 2. Buy in Bulk